-Within the Behavioral Sciences major, the Human Services emphasis is an interdisciplinary major comprised of course work in Psychology, Sociology, and Social Work, and includes internship experiences in a variety of work settings.
+Within the Behavioral Sciences major, the Human Services emphasis is an interdisciplinary major comprised of course work in Psychology, Sociology, and Social Work, and includes practicum experiences in a variety of work settings.
 The major prepares students to pursue graduate study or to work in various service areas such as: governmental social work agencies, residential treatment centers, domestic violence centers, halfway houses, nursing homes, youth clubs, etc. The General and Addiction Psychology emphases within the Behavioral Sciences major are designed to develop a theoretical and applied understanding of individual and social behavior.
 A Behavioral Sciences minor is also available.
 Graduates of the program are prepared to enter graduate study in such areas as psychology, counseling, social work, law, divinity school, occupational therapy, and criminal justice.
-Graduates are also prepared for a variety of careers in the mental health field such as mental health centers, probation/parole counseling, drug treatment centers, crisis counseling, advertising, and public relations.
+Graduates are also prepared for a variety of careers in the mental health field such as mental health centers, probation/parole counseling, drug treatment centers, crisis counseling, vocational/career counseling, or in a number of business settings such as management, human resources, marketing, advertising, and public relations.